 Christiana Willes and overarm bowling

 I can’t resist this little aside.
-On 8 July 1976, John Edrich and Brian Close, both survivors from another age, opened the batting against the West Indies at Old Trafford and, to say the least, struggled against extremely fast short-pitched bowling.
+On 8 July 1976, John Edrich and Brian Close, both, in truth, survivors from another age, opened the batting against the West Indies at Old Trafford and, to say the least, struggled against extremely fast short-pitched bowling.
 In the second innings, Close (wearing what looked like an office shirt) made 20 off 108 balls and got hit about 20 times.

 A not-so-kindly spectator ran out onto the field and gave Edrich a wider bat, perhaps even inspired by memories of the Ladybird illustration.